jnidzwetzki/bboxdb/README.md

  <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" />
 </a>

+__Please Note:__ The master branch may be in an unstable state during development.
+Please use our releases for productive envirionments.

 ## What is the difference to traditional key-value-stores?

 [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) and especially [key-value stores](https://en.wikipedia.org/wiki/Key-value_database) are very popular these days.
 They have a simple data model and can be easily implemented as a distributed system to handle big data.
 Techniques like _hash-_ or _range-partitioning_ are used to spread the data across a cluster of nodes.
 Each node stores only a small part of the whole dataset.